ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 We also propose to leverage a build server and do continuous integration and deployment, see detail in [this note.](docs/cicd.md) about it.

 ## Test Driven Development
 The service and data access object classes were developed by starting from the tests.
+Since Ken Bent wrote his book: "Test Driven Development by Example" in 2002, the practice is used in thousand of projects.
+At ILOG then IBM we adopt this practice since 2003.
+So without redoing a how to do TDD, we just want to summarize some of the practices we used in this project.

-The first tests were to validate the access to data and to validate CRUD operation happy path.
-The tests use the service API of the DALService classes.
+The first tests were to validate the access to data and to validate CRUD operations happy path.
+The tests use the service Data Access Object to validate we can create, update, read and delete items.

 Here is an example of tests:
 ```
 public class TestInventoryDB {